-6.12.
+1.6.12.
 Under which conditions does LIFE+ favour transnational projects?

 The LIFE+ Regulation indicates that, while selecting the projects to be co-funded, the Commission shall have special regard to transnational projects, when transnational cooperation is essential to guarantee environmental or nature protection.
 A transnational proposal should therefore be submitted only if the project proposal provides sufficient arguments for an added value of the transnational approach.
-If such evidence can be provided, the proposal will be considered for a higher scoring in the project selection process and will therefore have a higher chance of being selected for co-funding.
+If such evidence can be provided, the proposal will be considered for a higher scoring in the project selection process and will therefore have a higher chance of being selected for co-funding (see the Guide for the evaluation LIFE+ project proposals 2011).